pranunes/RTT-analysis/README.md

 # Rett syndrome

-This repository is dedicated to code and data associated with the BCM project "Exploring Transposable Element Dysregulation in Rett Syndrome Through Computational
+This repository is dedicated to code associated with the BCM project "Exploring Transposable Element Dysregulation in Rett Syndrome Through Computational
 Analysis"

 ## Repository organization